Epistimio/orion/docs/src/install/database.rst

    .. code-block:: yaml

+      storage:
         database:
           type: 'pickleddb'
           host: '/path/to/a/file.pkl'

 The file is typically located at ``$HOME/.config/orion.core/orion_config.yaml`` but it may differ based on your operating system.